gejun123456/MyBatisCodeHelper-Pro/docs/en/install.md

 ### Unbind

-- If you want to change your computer, You need to unbind the key
+- If you want to change your computer or if you reinstall the operating system, You need to unbind the key
 ![unBind](https://raw.githubusercontent.com/gejun123456/MyBatisCodeHelper-Pro/master/screenshots/unBind.png)